KlauMack/ckan/doc/ckan-docker-setup.rst

 Install the engine and compose separately if Docker Desktop application is not available or not needed.

-Run ``docker version`` in the terminal of your machine to check if installation was successfull.
+Run ``docker version`` in the terminal of your machine to check if installation was successful.

 ---------------------
 Install (build and run) CKAN plus dependencies